 Field Histories record on a per time-step basis.
 Field histories are used to measure quantities such as the value or energy of the field at a location.
 The output will be a 1D array of the value vs time.

 Possible Field Histories include:

+- Accelerating Voltage

-- Electric Field Energy
+- · Electric Field Energy

-- EM Field Energy
+- · EM Field Energy

+- · EM Field on Plane

-- Magnetic Field Energy
+- · Magnetic Field Energy

-- Field at Position
+- · Field at Position

-- Poynting Vector
+- Poynting Flux

-- Pseudo-potential
+- · Pseudo-potential